Do you know that old quote by Benjamin Franklin, “If you fail to plan, you are planning to fail!”?

 Bone Broth for the Keurig – Lono Life is a local company, but their K-cups of broth can be found on Amazon.
 While I'm not a huge fan of the Keurig because of the plastic and potential for mold buildup, it is quite comforting to have some hot broth at night in your hotel room before bed.
 When not traveling, however, a higher-quality broth like The Flavor Chef’s broth is always preferred.

-Electrolyte balancers – Traveling can be quite dehydrating, and my favorite way to beat that is with the Ultima travel packets.
-Much healthier than EmergenC and easy to add to your travel bag.
+Electrolyte balancers – traveling can be quite dehydrating, and my favorite way to beat that is GoodOnya's Hydrate Powder.
+This electrolyte powder is much healthier than EmergenC and easy to add to your travel bag.

 Bars – a good-quality bar can save you from making poor decisions out of hunger.
 My two favorites are Primal Kitchen Bars and PaleoValley Collagen Bars because they both contain collagen and are high in protein and healthy fats while being low in sugar without preservatives.

 Then there are PaleoValley grass-fed beef sticks which are the ONLY beef sticks I would even consider consuming because there is so much junk in all the others.
 I normally don’t like processed meats or jerky, but PaleoValley manages to make these as delicious as they are healthy.

 Now we’d like to hear from you.
 What are your favorite ways to stay healthy while traveling?